by-student-2017/QM2Thermo/README.md

 ```
 FLAGS = -O2 -ftree-vectorize -ffp-contract=fast -fno-math-errno -march=native
 ```
 - The "-O3" option is not used here because it is an optimization that, in principle, has side effects.
-Therefore, "-O3" is not usually recommended, but it may be used in cases where the code has been coded taking side effects into consideration, such as OpenMX.
-This code prioritizes readability as much as possible to make it easier for others to improve.
+Therefore, "-O3" is not usually recommended, but it may be used in cases where the code is coded with side effects in mind, such as OpenMX (Professor Ozaki, the developer of OpenMX, is a genius, so he can do it.
+I, who am not very knowledgeable, could not do it).
+This code (LBT-TETRA) prioritizes readability as much as possible to make it easier for others to improve.
 - Use DEBUG when you encounter problems improving your code.
 For example:
 ```
 DEBUG = -g -Wall -fcheck=all -fcheck=bounds -fcheck=pointer -fbacktrace